drmcnelson/TCD1304-Sensor-Device-with-Linear-Response-and-16-Bit-Differential-ADC/README.md

 ### Implementations

-We provide two implementations of the sensor system (see the following figures); (a) a two board implementation comprising the [sensor board](TCD1304_SPI_Rev2EB/) and our [Teensy 4 based instrument controller](https://github.com/drmcnelson/Instrumentation-Controller-T4.0-Rev3), and (b) a single board ["All-In-One"](TCD1304_All-In-One_FlexPWM/) implementation with sensor and MCU on back and front of the same board.
+We provide three implementations of the sensor system (see the following figures); (a) a two board implementation comprising the [sensor board](TCD1304_SPI_Rev2EB/) and our [Teensy 4 based instrument controller](https://github.com/drmcnelson/Instrumentation-Controller-T4.0-Rev3), (b) a single board ["All-In-One"](TCD1304_All-In-One_FlexPWM/) implementation with sensor and MCU on back and front of the same board, and (c) an [Analog board](TCD1304_Analog) with the sensor, signal conditioning circuit and gate drivers with analog output of the inverted and amplified sensor signal.
-Both run from a common set of firmware and Python codes.
+All can be operated using the firmware and Python codes that we provide in this repo.

+The following shows pictures of each version and discusses the costs associated with each.
+These include the sensor and microcontroller, currently running at $40 and $24 respectively and the PCB which generally runs around $12/board including shipping plus $6 tariffs.

-#### Two board set, 16 bit sensor board and controller
+#### Two board system, 16 bit sensor board and controller
-The sensor board, shown here, offers very low electrical noise, a 16 bit 1MSPS ADC and good mechanical isolation of the sensor from the controller.
-Fiduciary marks are provided on both sides of the sensor board to facilitate optical alignment.
+The high end sensor system shown here, is a two board system comprising sensor board and controller.
+It offers very low electrical noise with a 16 bit 1MSPS ADC and good mechanical isolation of the sensor from the controller.
+The boards are interconnected by a ribbon cable for logic and VDD (logical level power) and a separate two wire cable for 5V power.
+Fiduciary marks on both sides of the sensor board facilitate optical alignment.

-Component costs for the boards are currently $50 and $45 plus  TCD1304 and Teensy, $30 and $24.
-We most often assemble the controller in house.
-For the sensor we assemble in house or use a PCBA service depending on time and tariffs.
+Component costs are currently $110 for the sensor board and $88 for the controller, or $198 for the set, plus the time it takes to do the assembly work.
+It takes us a few hours for each board, or about one day per board set.

+We recently switched to using a PCBA service for the SMT parts (we prefer ALLPCB for their customer service).
+Normally this would bring our costs to $290.
+With tariffs our cost per set is now $395-$422 depending on the clearance agent.
+But, compared to hand assembly, it is still a bargain.

 <p align="center">
 <img src="Images/TCD1304_sensor_top_bottom.jpg" width="75%">